thacherT1D/webdevstuff/Deployment/Heroku_Deployment.desc.md

 },
 ```

-Then, start the server with `foreman`.
+Test `foreman` on the development environment.

 ```shell
 npm run nf